 In the minds of divers, St. John’s automatically rhymes with “Southern Cruise”!
 The reefs located to the south of the Berenice point, offer even warmer waters than the dive sites further north, and especially the pleasure of seeing the Red Sea in all its splendor !
 Because here, the boats are few enough to come and the sites are more preserved than elsewhere.

 St-Jonh’s Caves is one of the most beautiful sites, and like some Fury Shaols sites, offers a reef traversed by large galleries to explore the interior.
-Umm Arouk, it offers a beautiful coral garden where we move in the middle of many pinnacles, giving a rather mystical look to the site … Sites like Gotta Kebir or Gotta Soraya can explore the walls covered with beautiful gorgonians and a multitude hard and soft corals.
+Umm Arouk, it offers a beautiful coral garden where we move in the middle of many pinnacles, giving a rather mystical look to the site … Sites like Gotta Kebir or Gotta Soraya where you can explore the walls covered with beautiful gorgonians and a multitude hard and soft corals.

 Rocky Island and Zabargad